 It is better to check travellers before (or during?) flight than on arrival.

 Specific chemical treatments for Ebola have not undergone some of the usual testing procedures.
 It may be said that the development of these drugs are subject to

 different economic and scientific influences in Africa and the western world.

 Several chemicals seen as candidates for treating Ebola have been fast-tracked.

 Their potential side-effects and the lack of randomised clinical trials have been sidelined in the light of the perceived risks of Ebola.

 Certain anti-viral drugs approved for other viral infections have been used in the treatment of Ebola, mostly in Africa,

 but it is difficult to compare their effectiveness as conditions are not standardised.

-One possibility is the experimental drug ZMapp which is based on a combination of three monoclonal antibodies, aimed specifically at Ebola proteins.
+One possibility was the experimental drug ZMapp which is based on a combination of three monoclonal antibodies, aimed specifically at Ebola proteins.
 There are, however, several practical problems with it, including need for refrigeration and multiple dosing.
-It is in rather short supply.
+It was in rather short supply.

-Two other general antiviral drugs, favipiravir (a viral RNA-dependent RNA polymerase inhibitor) and GS-5734 (a nucleotide analogue), have been seen as showing more potential.
+Two other general antiviral drugs, favipiravir (a viral RNA-dependent RNA polymerase inhibitor) and GS-5734 - also known as remdesivir (a nucleotide analogue), have been seen as showing more potential.